 My experiences are not unique.
 Careers and companies flourish and fall.
 Fortunes are won and lost.
 Life is a journey of ups and downs.
 A few powerful principles run through it all – my secret is one of them.

-Put another way, even when adversity knocks one down, redouble your efforts to be useful to others; good things will come to you that more than compensate for your loss or hardship – no matter what Providence lays in your path.
+Put another way, even when adversity knocks you back a step or three, redouble your efforts to be useful to others; good things will come that more than compensate for loss or hardship – no matter what Providence lays in your path.

-I can help you to communicate your own unique purpose by telling it in a Story format.
+I can help you to craft your own unique purpose in a Story format.
 People don’t care what you do, they care why you do it (adapted from 2009 TED talk by Simon Sinek).
 There is no more powerful way to communicate why you do something than to use a Story, well told.

 The true story you just read uses my S.T.O.R.Y.
 Framework to show how the all-important “About” text can be structured to show your reader who you are, why you do what you do and what your listener should do next.
 You can use the same for a Linked In profile, About.me, Facebook or other social media.
 Feel free to use and share my examples (credits always appreciated).

-If you’d like to keep informed as I continue to develop the S.T.O.R.Y.
-Framework, subscribe to my mailing list.
-Occasionally you’ll receive ideas, examples and special offers for your own unique purposes.
+If you’d like to keep informed as I continue to develop how to apply storytelling for business or personal development, subscribe to my mailing list.
+Occasionally you’ll receive ideas, examples and special offers to help you tell better stories.
 Believe me, if you want to be heard, make people care and have an impact, tell them a good Story.